zidyazid/rekapitulasi/README.md

-# rekapitulasi
+# codeigniter-login-sistem
-this repo created form rekapitulasi project kp gramt
+this is a master data of sistem login which build by codeigniter 3